dinowins/weather-underground-react/README.md

 _If you run `npm run lint` on pc you will get `Expected linebreaks to be 'LF' but found 'CRLF'`.
 It doesn't break the code and will still run correctly when you run `npm run start`_

+_There is a bug with adding or editing an article where you must download a JPG photo and give it a keyword.
+Use that keyword when adding or editing an article._

 ## Support and contact details

 _Please contact Dino Nguyen at dinodnguyen@gmail.com_